KEisenhart/Course3/CodeBookForCourseProject.md

 >==================================================================
-#CodeBook for Course Project for Coursera Class Getting & Cleaning Data
+#CodeBook for Course Project
 >==================================================================

+##Relevant Information or Notes

-NOTE: FieldWidth of Variables are variable up to 15 characters to allow for very small pos/neg numbers.
+Field Width of these Variables are variable up to 18 characters to allow for very small pos/neg numbers and larger activity descriptions such as "Walking Downstairs".

+Per the README.txt file provided to us in the download, the features are normalized and bounded within -1 to 1.
+Therefore, unless stated else wise, the Range of the variables is set to [-1,1]

+Unless stated else wise, Units of measure are normalized frequency ratios rather than Hz since the [-1,1] bounding makes no sense in terms of Hz.

+From our project instructions we were directed to "Extract only the measurements on the mean and standard deviation for each measurement."
+I interpreted this conservatively and thus extracted 86 measurements from the x_test and x_train files.
+I.e. any variable with mean or std referenced in its name.

+The README file associated with this assignment will further discuss my approach to this assignment.

+##The Data Dictionary

 1.Variable:  subjectids